Magistraal-App/PWA/README.md

 ---

-Magistraal is niet verbonden met of onderdeel van Iddink.
+Magistraal is niet verbonden met of onderdeel van Iddink Group.